Guide To Generating 100 B2B Leads/Month

 Let’s take our two examples to build on this.

-– A SaaS platform which helps marketers with social media automation ( Product Business)
+– A B2B SaaS marketing platform which helps marketers with social media automation (Product Business)

 Let’s map out our ideal customer in this case.